Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 39. ### Question39
 Which answer best describes Behavior-Driven Development (BDD)?

-- [x] A style of test-driven development focusing on user and system interactions.
+- [x] A style of Test Driven Development focusing on user and system interactions.
 - [ ] A development style that accounts for leadership style among team members.
 - [ ] A way to organize Unit Tests based on class and method structures.
 - [ ] A technique for maintaining Regression Test harnesses.